The Night Of The Kentucky Goblins – The Hopkinsville Invasion!

 He rushed back to the main house where his wife, June and the Suttons were talking.
-Politely dismissing him, the Suttons were sceptical of Billy Ray’s story.
+Politely dismissing him, the Suttons were skeptical of Billy Ray’s story.

 Then came the sudden and frantic barks of the family dog.
-Barking of the sort that meant something was outside, and approaching.
+The barking of the sort that meant something was outside and approaching.

 Little “Green Men” From Outer Space?